 Canoeing is a fun sport that people of any age or physical ability can enjoy.
 And, with the right type of canoe, you can get out and relish the scenery on almost any waterway.
-But which is the right type of canoe for you?
+But which is the right canoe for you?
 And how many types of canoes are there anyway?

 In this article, we’ve covered the main types of canoes, their unique features, and the pros and cons of each.
 This should give you a good idea of how to choose the right type of canoe for you.